-Under the auspices of the Howard H. Baker, Jr. Center for Public Policy, Brotman has been selected by the U.S. Department of State to develop four semester-long Diplomacy Lab interdisciplinary graduate research seminars.
+Under the auspices of UTK’s Howard H. Baker, Jr. Center for Public Policy, Brotman has been selected by the U.S. Department of State to develop five semester-long Diplomacy Lab interdisciplinary graduate research seminars.
 He also has directed graduate political communication seminars for the 2016 and 2018 elections, based on the unique research capabilities of the College of Communication and Information’s Adam Brown Social Media Command Center.
 He serves on the College of Law’s Institute for Professional Leadership, as well.

 He is the first-ever UTK faculty member to be appointed as a residential Fellow at the Woodrow Wilson International Center for Scholars in Washington, DC, based in its Science and Technology Innovation Program.

-He currently serves on the editorial boards of the Journal of Information Policy and the Journal of Media Law and Ethics, as a director of the Telecommunications Policy Research Institute, and on the Future of Privacy Forum Advisory Board.
+He currently serves on the editorial boards of the Federal Communications Law Journal, Journal of Information Policy and the Journal of Media Law and Ethics, as a director of the Telecommunications Policy Research Institute, and on the Future of Privacy Forum Advisory Board.
 He is the first Distinguished Fellow at The Media Institute, where he also serves on its First Amendment Council.

 Brotman served on the founding leadership team of the National Telecommunications and Information Administration.
 As Chief of Staff, he worked closely with the White House, Congress, the FCC, FTC, the U.S. Department of Justice, other Executive branch departments and independent agencies, and the research and academic community in developing durable models for telecommunications, media, and information convergence.